noaione/yuusha-shoukan-ln/sources/v07/chapter0.md

 this...
 I’m feeling a lot of changes, such as my heart skipping a beat by Kuro’s smallest gestures, and the scenery we see together feeling so refreshing.

-It’s just, I’m still groping around, not really knowing everything, but well, I think that’s fun in itself too... but I’d like to get some advice.
+It’s just, I’m still stumbling around, not really knowing everything, but well, I think that’s fun in itself too... but I’d like to get some advice.
 I wonder...
 If Mom and Dad were still alive today, would we have a conversation like this and would I be able to hear about your experiences?
 Mom is quite petite, so I wonder if Dad had trouble being aware of everyone around him?